alexruperez/Tagging/README.md

 ## 👨‍💻 Authors

 [JohnSundell](https://github.com/JohnSundell)

 [alexruperez](https://github.com/alexruperez)

 ## 👮‍♂️ License

-Tagging is available under the MIT license.
+Tagging and Identity are available under the MIT license.
 See the LICENSE file for more info.